mediachain/mediachain/docs/radical-kittengrad.md

 the Mediachain, by retrieving its share of the data by its adjacent Peers.

 In order for a Peer to leave the overlay, we perform the inverse operation.
 The canonical space corresponding to the departing is now split between its two adjacent Peers.
 The Peers already have the data due to replication, but they need to start replicating their new share of the canonical space further to their adjacent Peers.

 Each Peer maintains a Journal (oplog) containing all the operations it has applied or replicated.
 The Journal is structured in blocks linked together through hashing, and timestamped with ntp-synchronized clocks.
 This Journal structure as a blockchain allows individual Peers to externalize its share of the mediachain.

-The Journal allows individual Peers to synchronize their state and recover from transient failures or restarts.
+The Journal is useful for Peers to synchronize their state and recover from transient failures or restarts.
 A Peer can temporarily go offline, and when it rejoins the network it need only receive new journal blocks from its adjacent Peers.

 ## Streaming, Aggregation and Online Indexing

 The Journal also allows Peers to stream their operations to interested clients.
 We distinguish two classes of clients that are particularly important for the system interface: Aggregators and Indexers.

 Aggregators subscribe to journal streams from multiple Peers, and aggregate them together to emit a composite view of the mediachain.
-In order to obtain a complete view, an aggregator needs to subscribe to streams from ceil(N/R) Peers, where r is the replication factor (3 by default).
+In order to obtain a complete view, an aggregator needs to subscribe to streams from ceil(N/r) Peers, where r is the replication factor (3 by default).

 Indexers receive streams of Journal updates and retrieve associated data from IPFS for ingestion.
 Indexer implementation may poll Peers, act as aggregators or utilize the services of an aggregator for online operation.

 ## Namespaces

 This so far pertains to a flat namespace, but the design allows us to trivially implement multiple namespaces.
 Each namespace has its own key space, implemented as a separate overlay and served by a different set of Peers.
 Note that individual Peers may participate in multiple overlays serving different namespaces.